wikipathways/WikiPathwaysCurator/README.md

-Unit tests for curating WikiPathways using SPARQL.
+# Unit tests for curating WikiPathways using SPARQL.

+This code base runs a number of SPARQL queries wrapped in JUnit files to detect issues in the GPML content, by assessing the WPRDF.

+## License

-License: MIT license
+MIT license

 # Running the tests